LijunChang/kDC-two/README.md

 ## Data format
 Two data formats are supported.
 The default data format is "edges.txt", which contains a list of undirected edges represented as vertex pairs.
 The first line contains two numbers n and m, representing the number of vertices and the number of undirected edges, respectively.
 Note that, the vertex ids must be between 0 and n-1.

+The more time-efficient format is the binary format; to read the input graph from this format, please add "-b" when running the code.
+Each graph is represented by two binary files, b_adj.bin and b_degree.bin (e.g. datasets/CA-GrQc/b_adj.bin and datasets/CA-GrQc/b_degree.bin).
+More details of the data format can be found in [https://lijunchang.github.io/Cohesive_subgraph_book/datasets](https://lijunchang.github.io/Cohesive_subgraph_book/datasets)

 ## Get datasets
 Real-world graphs collection: http://lcs.ios.ac.cn/~caisw/Resource/realworld%20graphs.tar.gz